 There are so many great fall hikes in the Black Hills you really don’t have to look far.
 Mount Rushmore or drive over to Devil’s Tower – you eyes will be rewarded.

 Be prepared, a beautiful fall day can turn into a blizzard pretty quickly in the Black Hills.
 Many hiking locations do not have water or services – plan ahead.
 I always carry my Black Hills National Forest [Map Pack Bundle] with me – makes navigating the trail easy.

-What is your favorite sign of Spring in South Dakota?
+What is your favorite fall hike in the Black Hill’s?